China backs bolder action to counter roots of Hong Kong unrest: official

 The attacker’s motive was not known, but Ho gained notoriety among anti-government protesters in July when he was filmed laughing and shaking hands with suspected triad gang members who assaulted young demonstrators.

-An online video showed a man handing Ho yellow flowers before taking a weapon out of his bag and stabbing him.
+An online video showed a man handing Ho yellow flowers before taking a knife out of his bag and stabbing him before being tackled to the ground by Ho’s aides.

-Hong Kong’s government strongly condemned the attack and said members of the public should “express their views in a peaceful and rational manner with respect for each other”.

 Jimmy Sham, a leader of Hong Kong’s Civil Human Rights Front, was beaten by several men with hammers in October after his group organized mass rallies against the extradition bill.